ericproffitt/TopicModelsVB.jl/README.md

 Fortunately, since CTPF can if need be depend entirely on thematic structure when making recommendations, this poses no problem for the model.

-Now that we have set up our experiment, we instantiate and train a CTPF model on our corpus.
-Furthermore, since we're not interested in the interpretability of the topics, we'll instantiate our model with a larger than usual number of topics, and then run it for a relatively short number of iterations.
+Now that we've set up our experiment, let's instantiate and train a CTPF model on our corpus.
+Furthermore, in the interest of time, we'll also go ahead and GPU accelerate it.

 ```julia
 Random.seed!(2);